leithdm/shooty-rocks/TESTING.md

 ## 3. [As a user I should be able to move the ship using swipes or a button keypad when playing the game on mobile #6](https://github.com/leithdm/milestone-project-2/issues/6)

 On mobile, this game required the development of a gamepad controller.
-The controller had to be designed for usability, meaning button positioning and size required serious consideration.
+The controller had to be designed for usability, meaning button positioning and size required consideration.

 - Initially, I coded a touch controller within a second `canvas` element, resulting in **Controller 1.0** :